Research Areas by Faculty

 Finally, I study how people make sense of the differences that exist between individuals and groups in society: are they a result of a fairly operating meritocracy, in which the cream rises to the top, or are they a result of injustices, such as discrimination or favoritism?
 Such different understandings of why inequality exists plays an important role in determining people's reaction to social and organizational policies that are designed to mitigate inequalities like employment equity, or diversity initiatives.
 My colleagues and I have found that prejudice, justice beliefs, and beliefs about the cause of societal inequality interact to affect whether people support programs that aim to reduce inequality.

 My goal is to conduct top-quality research in close collaboration with students.
 As a supervisor, I believe it is my role to help students to develop their skills, self-efficacy, and autonomy.
 I try to create an environment in my lab that is supportive and challenging.
 Students who work with me get a lot of guidance and feedback-from me and from other students in the lab.
 I expect students in my lab to be motivated, organized, courteous of others, hardworking, and to have burning intellectual curiosity.
 Junior students work with me to develop a shared line of research.
 Senior students have the flexibility to select their own topic under the umbrella of social justice issues.
-I am expecting to accept new students to my lab for Winter 2020 and Fall 2020.
+I will be on sabbatical for Fall 2020 and Winter 2021 so will not be accepting new PSYC* 3240, 4240, 4870, or 4880 students.